danieltiamorim/clamav/README.md

 - Logs the results to a file (clamscan.log).
 - Create the Task Scheduled to make some scans every startup + some hours (you can adjust at will)
 - Turn on the execution restriction policy of scripts powershell;

+# Update 06/2025
+- Translated the code to English
+  - I've made the entire original code in Portuguese Language, now its available to English to a better understading.
+  - Made some fixing at the code about the comments and some identation